Shakespeare from Twelfth Night

 Warning: the following may contain elements of sarcasm, droll humor, parody, and otherwise snarky commentary.

 What does Rombauer Chardonnay have to do with Phase II of the evolution of a palate?
-Simple: it’s all about novice drinkers graduating from innocuous, sweet, and mono-chromatic wines to a single varietal wine with layers of intense fruit and the first taste of new oak—the latter of which will likely become the crack of their wine drinking world.
-Inhabitants of Phase II also usually become very interested in what they’re eating in terms of quality; this despite the fact that they will consume mass quantities of Chardonnay with any and everything including red meat.
-Eventually many in the Phase II club will crave for even more intensity and discover red wine.
+Simple: it’s all about novice drinkers graduating from innocuous, sweet mono-chromatic wines to a full-bodied single varietal wine with layers of intense fruit and the first taste of new oak, the latter of which will likely become the crack of their wine drinking world.
+Inhabitants of Phase II also become very interested in what they’re eating in terms of quality; this despite the fact that they will consume mass quantities of Chardonnay with any and everything including red meat.
+Eventually many in the Phase II club will crave for even more intensity and discover red wines.
 And like every toddler boy who first learns to walk, they won’t walk but will instead race full-bore, pell-mell directly into ….
 Cabernet Sauvignon!